 Part of ANDE’s Gender Equality Initiative, the Gender Lens Investment Pay for Results Fund aims to use grant capital to test models for increasing investment into women-led SGBs in developing economies.

-ANDE will provide grants of $20,000-$50,000 to support investors seeking to increase the gender impact of their portfolio.
-These grants are intended to cover costs associated with developing the systems and processes necessary to take a gender lens approach to investment.
-The grants will go directly to investors and will use a “pay for results” structure in which the grant payment will be contingent upon completed investments with a clear path to gender impact.
-Applications are closed and grantees will be announced in March-April 2022.
+The grants given under the Gender Lens Investment Pay for Results Fund provided performance award fees to investors for predetermined gender equality achievements to increase the gender impact of their portfolios.
+These grants are intended to cover costs associated with developing the systems and processes necessary to take a ‘gender-lens approach to investment.
+The grants went directly to investors and will use a ‘pay for results’’ structure, in which the grant payment will be contingent upon completion or partial completion of achievements with a clear path to gender impact.

 In March 2022, ANDE announced four winning organizations out of more than 72 total applications.

-- Alitheia IDF Fund, the first dedicated gender lens investing fund in Africa.
-This project will aim to build capacity in pipeline SGBs that are not quite investor-ready through their existing Nzinga program and they will build value for women in portfolio companies.
+Alitheia IDF Fund, the first dedicated gender lens investing fund in Africa.
+This project aimed to build capacity in pipeline SGBs that are not quite investor-ready through their existing Nzinga program and they will build value for women in portfolio companies.

-- Brightmore Capital, an investment management and advisory firm that believes that private equity is a key driver in ensuring sustainable growth and long-term economic prosperity.
-In their project, they will aim to deploy impactful capital into Senegalese SGBs and provide strategic support for their investee companies to support them in reeling their ability to push forward positive impact for gender equity in West Africa.
+Brightmore Capital, an investment management and advisory firm that believes that private equity is a key driver in ensuring sustainable growth and long-term economic prosperity.
+In their project, they aimed to deploy impactful capital into Senegalese SGBs and provide strategic support for their investee companies to support them in reeling their ability to push forward positive impact for gender equity in West Africa.